Kevin Morby: Early life, Woods, and The Babies

-Harlem River, Still Life, and Singing Saw (2013–2016)
+2013–2015: Harlem River and Still Life

 Following his move to Los Angeles, Morby recorded a collection of songs with Babies producer Rob Barbato that were intended to be an homage to New York City.
 Released in 2013 by Woodsist Records, the eight-song collection was called Harlem River and became Morby's debut as a solo artist.
 The album also features drummer Justin Sullivan (The Babies) as well as contributions from Will Canzoneri, Tim Presley (White Fence), Dan Iead, and Cate Le Bon.

 While on tour, Morby wrote songs that were later featured on his second album, Still Life.
 The album was once again produced by Barbato and released on October 14, 2014.

+2016–2018: Singing Saw and City Music

 Morby worked with Sam Cohen (Apollo Sunshine, Yellowbirds) on his third album, titled Singing Saw, which was released on April 15, 2016.

 In 2016, Morby wrote Beautiful Strangers, a protest song in remembrance of Paris 2015 attacks, Orlando 2016 shooting, and death of Freddie Gray.
 After various live performance that year, it was released as a single in October 2016, with the proceeds benefitting Everytown for Gun Safety.

-City Music (2017–2018)

 Morby's fourth studio album was recorded with his live band, with guitarist Meg Duffy noting: "We all worked on the next record together, pretty collaboratively in terms of arranging and playing.
 We spent a week in a beautiful studio, up near Stinson Beach."
 The album, City Music, was released in June 2017.

 Apart from City Music he also released in 2017 a cover version of “After Hours,” from the Velvet Underground’s 1969 self-titled album, in duo with Waxahatchee.
 As a tribute to Jason Molina, the duo covered in January 2018 two Jason Molina tracks for MusiCares, an American charity supporting musicians’ health.
 The digital single, also available as 7” vinyl through Dead Oceans, contained the two songs, “Farewell Transmission” and “The Dark Don’t Hide It”.
 The longtime private and musical relationship later led to touring and shows together, among others SXSW shows and a successful Australia tour (Sydney, Melbourne) in November 2018.

-Oh My God (2019)
+2019–2020: Oh My God and Sundowner

 Morby's fifth studio album, Oh My God, was announced on February 27, 2019.
 The first single off the album, "No Halo" was released on the same day.
 The album was released April 26, 2019, via Dead Oceans and was met with wide critical acclaim (19 of 20 published reviews aggregated on Metacritic were scored positive).
-It was featured in the April 24, 2019 The Wall Street Journal print edition headlined “Devine Intervention” and called Morby’s best.
+It was featured in the April 24, 2019 The Wall Street Journal print edition headlined “Devine Intervention” and called Morby's best.
 The album reached number 2 on Billboard charts Heatseekers albums.
 In September 2019, Morby reunited with Woods for a special performance at their Woodsist festival.